RoselaMaeGallardo/CSE15L-Week1-LabReport/index.md

 **Share an example of using the command with a path to a directory as an argument.**
 ![Image](Screen Shot 2024-04-10 at 9.33.33 PM.png) <br>
-My current directory before the `cd` command is `/Users/roselag` (absolute path); when `cd cse15l-lab-reports` had been called, the current working directory changed to `/Users/roselag/cse15l-lab-reports` because `cse15l-lab-reports` exists in my machine.
+My current directory before the `cd` command is `/Users/roselag` (absolute path); when `cd cse15l-lab-reports` had been called, the current working directory changed to `/Users/roselag/cse15l-lab-reports` because `cse15l-lab-reports` exists in my machine and because of the fact that`cd` is to change directory and we specified what directory to change to, it indeed changed to `/Users/roselag/cse15l-lab-reports`.
 This is not an error.
 <br>
 <br>